Last updated: 27 September 2021

 (g) We may collect information about content that you create or provide using our Services, which may include your avatar, a picture you post or an experience you create.

-(h) If you are a Liminal Partner, we may collect information about you to give you attribution for experiences you create for inclusion in the Liminal Platform.
+(h) If you are a third party developer or contributor to any content we publish, we may collect information about you to give you attribution for your experiences, application or contribution.

 (i) We may collect any information you voluntarily provide to us.

 3.2 Information automatically collected about you when you use our services.